 Auxin, a substance believed to promote rooting, was also examined in this study.
 Application of IBA at 0.8% was found to be a better rooting inducer than other types of auxins.
 While IAA and NAA did improve rooting efficiency, the effect was less than that of IBA.
 The usefulness of IBA treatment for the rooting of eucalyptus cuttings has also been reported in previous studies (Fogaça and Fett-Neto 2005, Wendling et al. 2000).
 As shown in Table 2, rooting efficiency was not correlated with survival efficiency or the number of roots developed.
 A similar tendency was observed in experiments conducted during different seasons (Table 1).
 These results indicate that inducing higher viability of cuttings does not ensure their rooting.

 In addition to auxin, other plant regulators are known to effectively induce roots from cuttings.
 For example, growth retardants such as gibberellins-biosynthesis inhibitors have a positive effect on root induction in some plant species (Wiesman and Lavee 1994, Wiesman and Riov 1989).
 Diphenylurea derivatives are also known as root inducers in pine and apple (Ricci et al. 2001 and 2008).
 The chemicals are known to enhance adventitious root formation of cuttings in these plants.
 In this study, we examined the effect of one of the diphenylurea derivatives, 3,4-MDPU, on rooting of E. globulus cuttings.
 As shown in Table 3, application of 3,4-MDPU at a concentration of 0.5% increased rooting percentages of cuttings, but the effect is not significant (Table 3).
 By contrast, the application at 0.5% and 0.75% concentrations shows significant positive effect on survival of cuttings during the experiment.
 With our best knowledge, the positive effect on the survival by application of 3,4-MDPU has not been reported elsewhere so far.
 Although the mechanism of action of 3,4-MDPU has not fully revealed, our results suggest that combined application of 3,4-MDPU and IBA positively effects the vegetative production of E. globulus.
 Our data was obtained under a particular condition (IBA at 0.8% during the summer season) and thus the positive effect should be confirmed under application of different auxins and in different seasons.
-Furthermore, the confirmation with another genotype of E. globulus should be also needed in our future study since the donor plants used in the present study were derived from a clone of this species.
+Furthermore, the confirmation with another genotype of E. globulus should be also needed in our future study since the present study was conducted only one E. globulus clone .

 Acknowledgements